helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 ## Dependency on Servlet Environment Causes Unexpected Behavior

-The Spring Security OAuth2 configuration is heavily coupled to the Servlet environment.
+By default, the Spring Security OAuth2 configuration is heavily coupled to the Servlet environment.
 In other words, even though a service is making a backend-to-backend request to a resource server using OAuth 2's Client Credentials grant type, it is done in the context of the incoming servlet